sphinx-doc/sphinx/doc/development/tutorials/helloworld.rst

 ====================================

 The objective of this tutorial is to create a very basic extension that adds a new directive.
-This directive will output a paragraph containing `hello world`.
+This directive will output a paragraph containing "hello world".

 Only basic information is provided in this tutorial.
 For more information, refer to the :doc:`other tutorials <index>` that go into more details.

 .. warning::

    For this extension, you will need some basic understanding of docutils_ and Python.